Vitamix 7500 vs 750: Which One Would I Buy?

 If you have also looked at these two blenders and want to get a summary of the differences in one place, you will benefit from the information that is gathered below.

 To get more info on these blenders, I visited local stores that sell these models which the Vitamix website located for me (the site also locates the nearest live demo).
-Several of the pictures on this site were from those visits, including this one.
+Several of the pictures on this site were from those visits, including this photo above.

 The Biggest Difference Between Vitamix 7500 Vs 750